-3.6 NTD 'Binary' event communication is a form of stochastic 'phase' modulation (SPM)
+3.6 NTD 'Binary' event communication, a precursor to stochastic 'phase' modulation (SPM)

-In the nanopore transduction detector (NTD) experiments [1,21], the molecular dynamics of a (single) captured transducer molecule provide a unique stochastic reference signal with stable statistics on the observed, single-molecule blockaded, channel current, somewhat analogous to a carrier signal in standard electrical engineering signal analysis.
+In the NTD experiments, the molecular dynamics of a (single) captured transducer molecule provide a unique stochastic reference signal with stable statistics on the observed, single-molecule blockaded, channel current, somewhat analogous to a carrier signal in standard electrical engineering signal analysis.
 Discernible changes in blockade statistics, coupled to SSA signal processing protocols, enable the means for a highly detailed characterization of the interactions of the transducer molecule with binding targets (cognates) in the surrounding (extra-channel) environment.